Jag1124/titanic-visualization-dashboard/README.md

 # Titanic Visualization Dashboard

 ## Overview
-This project is part of Data Science with Python Internship Task 4.
+This project is part of Data Science with Python Internship.
 Titanic dataset is used to create a mini visualization dashboard.

 ## Steps Performed